-Special thanks to the following organizations who were on the Trash Bash planning team:
+Special thanks to the following organizations who were on the Earth Day Trash Bash planning team:

-Cities & citizens of Des Moines, West Des Moines, Clive, Pleasant Hill, Johnston, Metro Waste Authority, Polk County Conservation, Polk Soil and Water Conservation District, West Side Chamber of Commerce, Iowa Natural Heritage Foundation, Ingersoll Business Committee, Trees Forever and Water Works .
+Cities & citizens of Des Moines, West Des Moines, Clive, Pleasant Hill, Johnston, Urbandale, Metro Waste Authority, Polk County Conservation, Polk Soil and Water Conservation District, West Side Chamber of Commerce, Iowa Natural Heritage Foundation, Ingersoll Business Committee, Greater Des Moines Botanical Garden and Des Moines Water Works .

 It is a opportunity to communicate that your company recognizes the importance of Earth Day ...